 IND Submissions - Freyr Expertise

 - Strategic support in identifying the optimal Regulatory approach for an intended clinical program(s) and IND submission.

 - Regulatory support for pre-IND meetings and other agency communications (Type A, Type B, Type C, and Biosimilar Biological Product Development (BPD) meetings).

 - Request for ODD (Orphan Drug Designation) or for expedited review program designations.

-- Gap-analysis of IND developmental data against the current Federal Regulatory requirements for conducting human clinical trials, and to identify potential clinical hold issues (critical & major).
+- Gap-analysis of IND drug developmental data against the current Federal Regulatory requirements for conducting human clinical trials and to identify potential clinical hold issues (critical & major).

 - Expert advice on Regulatory mitigation plans for the identified data deficiencies and clinical hold issues during the IND process.

-- Extensive understanding on NDA/BLA submission requirements and data correlations from IND to facilitate future Marketing Authorization Applications.
+- Extensive understanding of NDA/BLA submission requirements and data correlations from IND to facilitate future Marketing Authorization Applications.

 - Preparation, technical review, and submission of CMC, non-clinical & clinical packages for initial IND submission, IND amendments, safety reporting, and IND annual reports submission in the eCTD format for different types of medicinal products (new chemical entities, vaccines, biosimilars, and other biological products like tissue and gene therapy products, etc.).